Christian Brothers Academy (Albany, New York): Athletics

 Christian Brothers Academy participates in athletics under the guidelines of Section II and the New York Public High School Athletic Association.
 Christian Brothers Academy formerly participated in the Big 10 athletic league until its disbanding in 2014.
 Christian Brothers Academy joined the Suburban Council in the 2015–2016 school year.
 CBA's athletics program is classified by Section II as a "Class AA" school, the highest classification in New York State.

 CBA offers numerous athletic teams at the varsity, junior varsity, freshman, and modified levels.
 CYO basketball is also offered for the middle school.

 Student population

 CBA's students come from a large geographic area.
-As of the 2022–2023 school year, CBA has an enrollment of 565 students who represent 49 different school districts.
+As of the 2023–2024 school year, CBA has an enrollment of over 570 students who represent 49 different school districts.
 Approximately 1/4th of its students live in cities, and 3/4ths of its students come from suburban areas.
 Some travel upwards of 50 miles to be a part of the CBA community and the CBA tradition.
 As of September 2021, the four largest districts of residence by enrollment were Shenendehowa, South Colonie, North Colonie, and Albany.
 Students from these four districts make up at least half of the school's total enrollment.